AlexsJones/status-board/README.md

 # status-board
-A quick python based status board for endpoints based on [Miracle-board](https://github.com/xhacker/miracle-board)
+A quick python based status board for endpoints ~~based on [Miracle-board](https://github.com/xhacker/miracle-board)~~ (It's become quite different from the project it was based on).

-It's customised a bit more for my liking and lets you see response times.
+In summary:

+- Lets you measure endpoints both via http and command line
+- Generates a few graphs
+- Uses config file for easy addition of endpoints for monitoring

 ## Quick start

+`Add some endpoints into the config.json`

 ```
 pip install -r requirements.txt
 pip install gunicorn //if you are on windows use a different container for running your flask site like twisted.